Lolapoland/LITA_DB_TRANING/README.md

   2. For Data Analysis
   3. For Data Visualization: Pivot Table was used for the data visualization where data can be presented with the use of barcharts, Picharts Pictogram

-- SQL - Structured Querying Language for Qurey of Data
+- SQL - Structured Querying Language for Querying of Data
 - Github for Portfoilo Building